nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 ###########

 The nRF Desktop is a reference design of a HID device that is connected to a host through BLE or USB, or both.
-Depending on the configuration, this application can function as a mouse, a gaming mouse, or a keyboard.
+Depending on the configuration, this application can function as a mouse, a gaming mouse, a keyboard, or a connection dongle.

 .. note::
     The code is currently work-in-progress and as such is not fully functional, verified, or supported for product development.